Kyounghyunlee/fusion_ode_identification/docs/code_architecture.md

 - **`pmap` (parallel map)**: Splits the batch across GPUs.
 Each GPU runs the same compiled code on its chunk.
 Gradients are averaged (all-reduce) so the update is as if it saw the whole batch.
 - **`jit` (just-in-time compile)**: First call traces the function (slow); the compiled version then runs fast.
 We JIT the training step so the ODE solve, loss, and optimizer are fused.
 - **Adaptive ODE on GPU**: diffrax solvers (Kvaerno5 + PID controller) run inside JIT.
 Control flow is staged; math kernels still land on GPU.
 NaN guards keep the solver stable.
+- **Adaptive ODE on GPU**: diffrax solvers run inside JIT (`Kvaerno5` by default; optionally `Tsit5` or IMEX `KenCarp3`).
+The first step includes a one-time warmup compile so the initial “quiet period” is clearly attributed to XLA compilation.
 - **EMA (exponential moving average)**: A smoothed copy of weights that often generalizes better.
 Optax updates it cheaply each step.
 - **Gradient clipping**: Limit global gradient norm to avoid exploding updates.
 - **L-BFGS finetune**: After AdamW, an optional quasi-Newton refinement on a small batch to squeeze a bit more accuracy.